Celebrating Earth Month at Divers Direct

 What’s up with Divers Direct’s bags?

-When you stop in one of our four locations, select all your items, and at checkout, your items will be placed in a sturdy paper bag which can be reused (like a lot).
+When you stop in one of our four locations and select all your new dive gear, at checkout, your items will be placed in a sturdy paper bag which can be reused (like a lot).
 And if you happen to purchase $100 or more in merchandise, your products will be put in one of our exclusive reusable Divers Direct Red Bags.
 The dimensions of this bag make it a great addition to your bag collection because it’s perfect for hauling your stuff to and from the beach or boat.

 Can I say ‘No thanks’ to a bag?